ellaisys/aws-cognito/README.md

     ],
 ```
 >[!IMPORTANT]
->This is a new feature that is released in V1.2.0
+>This is a new feature that is released in V1.2.0 and shall work with Laravel 8.37 (with anonymous migration support).
+For verions below Laravel 8.37, this feature is disabled.
+You will need to update the **users** table manually by updating your users table.

 ### Database Migrations
 The AWS Cognito service provider registers its own database migration directory, so remember to migrate your database after installing the package.
 The AWS Cognito migrations will add a few columns to your **users** table: